 Love lodges?
 Us too.
-Much as we enjoy traditional canvas camping - it's certainly far easier to pack your home into the car boot - wooden walls and glamorous getaways are very much our bag too.
+Much as we enjoy traditional canvas camping - it's certainly tres easy to pack your home into the car boot - wooden walls and glamorous getaways are very much our bag too.
 We don't think it's lazy at all to arrive at a campsite or holiday park with your home away from home already there for you - the word we'd use is probably 'ingenious'.
+And 'warm'.

 - Get away from it all by looking for a lodge in a remote location - such as forest lodges, lodges in wild camping sites or lodge parks listed as peaceful - use one or more of the 'Themes' filters on the left to find the location you want.
-Einon Valley Camping Pods in Ceredigion, for example, is listed as in a remote location, in a walkers' paradise, peaceful, in a wildlife haven and with spectacular scenery: it's open all year round and has family camping pods from £20 a night sleeping up to six.
+The sustainable site North Lodge in Pembrokeshire, for example, is listed as in a walkers' paradise, peaceful, in a wildlife haven and with spectacular scenery: it's open all year round and has a log cabin sleeping up to five from £40 a night.

 - While we wouldn't blame you for a second for staying lodged in your lodge on holiday, you can also look for lodge parks according to the leisure on site and nearby - such as lodge parks with fishing or an indoor pool on site, or with golf, horse-riding, watersports or climbing nearby.

 - No to being active?
 We have lodge parks with a hot tub, bar or clubhouse on site or a play area for the kids.